Junaid999313/SoftwareTestingProjects/README.md

 - [License](#license)

 ## Project Overview
-The purpose of this project is to ensure the quality and reliability of [Application/System Name] through manual testing.
+The purpose of this project is to ensure the quality and reliability of the project through manual testing.
 The repository includes:
 - A **Test Plan** outlining the testing strategy, scope, and resources.
 - **Test Cases** covering functional, non-functional, and regression testing scenarios.